a-urq/sounding-viewer-java/README.md

 Be advised that integration with IGRA2 soundings from outside of the US is currently having issues.

 # Dependencies
+These dependencies are only needed if you are downloading the source code.
+If you are downloading the release JAR file, you do not need to worry about installing these libraries.

 joda-time

 WeatherUtils (https://github.com/a-urq/weather-utils-java)